-Private browsing, a relative new feature that allows users to hide their web activities.
-The modes basically block storage of browsing session data in the browser or the computer’s hard drive.
+Private browsing is a relative new feature that allows users to hide their web activities.
+The mode blocks that browsing session data os stored in the browser or on the computer's hard drive.
 This for instance means that no data is written to the cache or the cookie storage.

 Users naturally feel safer using that mode, but that should not be the case.
 Why?
-Because there are means to find out which sites have been accessed in private browsing mode.
+Because there are means to find out which sites have been accessed in private browsing mode locally.

 You see, one feature of the Windows operating system is a DNS cache, that stores domain name and IP links.
 Without going into to much details, the DNS cache records information about every website that the user opens in a web browser in Windows.